thousandbrainsproject/tbp.monty/rfcs/0000_future_work.md

 Some of the fields will be checked for validity and fail the build if they are incorrect.
 Notably, `status`, `estimated-scope` and `rfc` must have the correct values.

-A page in the future work section of the docs will list all the allowable fields for tags / skills / etc...
+A page in the documentation will describe all the allowable fields for tags / skills / etc...

 All values are optional and the downstream consumers should be able to function even if data is missing.